harvimt/quamash/README.rst

 Requirements
 ============
-Quamash requires Python 3.4 and either PyQt4, PyQt5 or PySide.
+Quamash requires Python 3.4 or Python 3.3 with the backported ``asycnio`` library and either PyQt4, PyQt5 or PySide.

 Installation
 ============